martindisch/coap-lite/README.md

 embedded environments.

-It's based on the improved low-level message handling code from the [coap] crate, made to work in bare metal environments.
+It's based on the improved low-level message handling code from the [coap] crate as well as [rust-async-coap], made to work in bare metal environments.

 ## Overview
 This crate provides several types that can be used to build, modify and